Best task management apps: picks for every work style in 2026

 The app supports projects, areas of responsibility, tags, and a “Today” view that filters everything down to what matters right now.
 No collaboration, no team features, no web version.
 Things 3’s deliberate feature limitation is its best feature.
 Davis’s Technology Acceptance Model research established that perceived ease of use drives tool adoption [5] – and Things 3 leans into that principle.

-A task management app that limits features by design can produce higher completion rates than a feature-rich platform where configuration becomes its own project.
+A task management app that limits features by design can produce higher completion rates than a feature-rich platform where configuration becomes its own project – Verkijika’s research confirms that perceived simplicity is among the strongest predictors of continued app use [6].

 Notion: best for system builders and knowledge workers